diego0001/its/README.md

 the KA10 emulator, you can use the Knight TV raster display by typing `./start tv11 tvcon`.
 On a TV, type <kbd>F1</kbd> instead of <kbd>CTRL</kbd><kbd>Z</kbd>.

+To start a local Chaosnet, type `./start chaosnet`.
+You will now be able to use the SUPDUP remote terminal protocol to log in: in another window, type `tools/supdup/supdup its`.

 Here is an overview of the repository:
 - bin - PDP-10 binary files necessary to bootstrap the system.
 - build - build scripts.